 Timur Dara is a lovely turquoise lake located northwest of Dushanbe in the Karatag Valley about 45 km away.
 If trying to get here on the cheap you could try to hop on a shared taxi bound for the Tursunzoda border with Uzbekistan and ask to get off at Shahrinav Village, and from Shahrinav try to find a taxi to Hakimi village where the trek beings, but it may just be easier to find a few other backpackers wanting to head that direction and charter a taxi and split the cost to Hakimi Village.

 The trek to Timur Dara begins from Hakimi Village taking you into Karatag Valley to Timur Dara in about 3 hours walking.
 You can opt to make this a 2-3 day trip by continuing onto Payron Lakes or continue trekking north to meet Munora Pass and then connect with many other popular hikes in the Fanns.
-It is possible to arrange a tour out here through Peak Adventures.
+It is possible to arrange a tour out here through several local operators.
 Learn how to reach Timur Dara on your own here.

 Plan your trek: The Timur Dara Guide